-On-Site Requirements: There are no onsite requirements for this program as it is 100 percent online.
+On-Site Requirements: This program has no onsite requirements as it is 100 percent online.
 Students are welcome to visit campus anytime and participate in graduation.

 Paying for the JHU Online MAS in Patient Safety and Healthcare Quality

-JHU charges $1,091 per credit plus fees for the MAS degree.
-Since tuition can increase, applicants should contact the admissions department of the JHU Bloomberg School for an estimated cost analysis.
+JHU charges $1,270 per credit plus fees for the MAS degree.
+Since tuition can increase, applicants should contact the JHU Bloomberg School admissions department for an estimated cost analysis.

 The JHU Bloomberg School may offer scholarship assistance to graduate students.
 The admission application doubles as a scholarship application.
 In addition, students should fill out the FAFSA to seek federal loans, as well as exploring options for private loans and outside scholarships and funding.
 As a final note, employees are encouraged to speak with their employer regarding tuition reimbursement programs.
 Students can find out more by contacting the Bloomberg School Financial Aid Office.